Shilo/bongo-cat-catnip-mod/README.md

 ## Installation

-1. Go to the [Releases](https://github.com/Shilo/bongo-cat-catnip-mod/releases) page
+1. Go to the [Releases ↗](https://github.com/Shilo/bongo-cat-catnip-mod/releases) page
 2. Download the latest `CatnipMod.zip` file
 3. Extract the contents of the zip file